s-heins/articles/git/01 Introduction/Introduction.md

 ![Adding a new file to the git repository](untracked-file.png)

-If we want to know what the current status of our repository is, we can run `git status`.
-Git says this is an untracked file… but what does that mean?
+If we want to know what the current status of our repository is, we can run `git status`.\
+Git says our file is an *untracked file*… but what does that mean?

 If git does not yet know about a file, it is **untracked**.
-If we want to add it to git, we can run `git add <file>` or just add all files with `git add .`.
+If we want to add it to git, we can run `git add <file>` or just add all files with `git add .` (the dot at the end means all files in the current directory and sub-directories).
 In the next step, we can then `git commit` these files.
 Only files that have been committed are safe from being lost, so we want to make sure we always commit any changes that we want to keep.
+By adding the `-m` flag and then a note in quotation marks or single quotes, we can add a commit message.
+This should always start with an upper case verb in the present tense.
+For more pointers on how to write good commit messages, have a look at [this article by Chris Beams](https://chris.beams.io/posts/git-commit/).

 ![Creating our first commit](first-commit.png)